husarms/coin-surfer/README.md

 # coin-surfer
-Node.js app for automated cryptocurrency trading.
+Node.js app for automated cryptocurrency trading

 ## How it works